patmendoza6745/byow/README.md

 # Build Your Own World - 2D Tile Game
-2D Tile Exploratory World with Customizable with Similar Mechanics to Early Pokemon
+2D Tile Exploratory World with Customizable Characters and Similar Mechanics to Early Pokemon